dlRo/SupportArticles-docs/support/mem/intune/certificates/troubleshoot-scep-certificate-profiles.md

 ---
 # Troubleshooting SCEP certificate profiles with Intune

-This articles gives guidance to help you troubleshoot and resolve issues with Simple Certificate Enrollment Protocol (SCEP) certificate profiles in Microsoft Intune.
+This article gives guidance to help you troubleshoot and resolve issues with Simple Certificate Enrollment Protocol (SCEP) certificate profiles in Microsoft Intune.
 The following sections cover these concepts:

 - The architecture and the communication flow of the SCEP process
 - Narrowing down where a problem exists in that communication flow